formtools/docs/README.md

 That starts a local server which you can access at `http://localhost:4000/docs/`.
 At this point, you can edit the files locally and the HTML files will be automatically regenerated on the fly.

+### Remaining TODO (for me)

+- remove all tables
+- search for 'demo' and remove any references
+- link checker on the entire doc (once complete)